codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 If the CodeMeta `id` is the URL for a DOI resolver for the software DOI, it maps to CFF `doi` and CFF `identifiers` of type `doi`.
 If the CodeMeta `id` is a Software Heritage ID or a URL resolving that ID, it maps to CFF `identifiers` of type `swh`.
 If the CodeMeta `id` is any other URL, it maps to CFF `identifiers` of type `url`.
-If the CodeMeta `id` is a string used to refer to the node eslewhere in the same document, it maps to CFF `identifiers` of type `other`.
+If the CodeMeta `id` is a string used to refer to the node elsewhere in the same document, it maps to CFF `identifiers` of type `other`.

 #### CFF to CodeMeta